husaynhakeem/Android-Room-CRUD-Sample/README.md

 # Android-Room-CRUD-Sample
-This project is a simple CRUD (Create, Read, Update and Delete) Android application that implements Room persistence.
 Sample Android application used to practice the [Android Architecture component Room](https://developer.android.com/topic/libraries/architecture/room.html).
 This application is a simple CRUD example (Create, Read, Update and Delete) implementing Room persistence.

 # License